Here is what you need to know to join one of our online meetings — including some of the details that tend to trip up first time visitors.

 Joining a Meeting

-Because of Zoom’s updates to its security policies, the meeting link is no longer published here.
+Because of Zoom’s updates to its security policies, the meeting link is no longer published on this page.

 On your first visit, you will be prompted to download and install the Zoom software, if you do not already have it on your computer.